vacuumlabs/cardano-hw-cli/docs/pool-registration.md

 ```
 cardano-cli query utxo \
 --address $(cat operator-payment.addr) \
---mainnet \
+--mainnet
---mary-era
 ```

-Use the result as $operatorBalance in the next block.
+Use the result as `$operatorBalance` in the next block.

 ## Draft the transaction and calculate fee